vuejs/vue-router/docs/en/api/router-instance.md

   Dynamically add more routes to the router.
 The argument must be an Array using the same route config format with the `routes` constructor option.

+- **router.replaceRoutes(routes)**

+  > 2.8.0+

+  Dynamically replace all routes in the router.
+The argument must be an Array using the same route config format with the `routes` constructor option.

 - **router.onReady(callback, [errorCallback])**

   > 2.2.0+